 Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

-Executive assessment and leadership development are rapidly gaining relevance in Portugal as organizations face digital transformation, talent shortages, and increasing competitive pressure.
-Portuguese companies are recognizing that strong leadership is not a by-product of experience alone—it requires structured evaluation, targeted development, and continuous support.
+Executive assessment and leadership development are rapidly gaining relevance in Portugal as organisations face digital transformation, talent shortages, and increasing competitive pressure.
+Portuguese companies are recognising that strong leadership is not a by-product of experience alone — it requires structured evaluation, targeted development, and continuous support.

-According to Ken Research, Portugal’s corporate education and training market is valued at over USD 1.2 billion, reflecting strong demand for executive development, reskilling, and capability-building programs.
-62% of organizations in Portugal increased investment in leadership development and employee training between 2022 and 2023 according to Randstad.
+According to Ken Research, Portugal’s corporate education and training market is valued at over USD 1.2 billion, reflecting strong demand for executive development, reskilling, and capability-building programmes.
+62% of organisations in Portugal increased investment in leadership development and employee training between 2022 and 2023, according to Randstad.

-This article explains how firms in Portugal are using tools to elevate executive capabilities and strengthen organizational performance.
+This article explains how firms in Portugal are using structured tools to elevate executive capabilities and strengthen organisational performance.

 A Growing Focus on Executive Capability in Portugal